8.7. Securing NFS

 Another important security feature of NFSv4 is the removal of the use of the

-Once the NFS file system is mounted read/write by a remote host, the only protection each shared file has is its permissions.
+Once the NFS file system is mounted as either read or read and write by a remote host, the only protection each shared file has is its permissions.
 If two users that share the same user ID value mount the same NFS file system, they can modify each others' files.
 Additionally, anyone logged in as root on the client system can use the

 By default, access control lists (ACLs) are supported by NFS under Red Hat Enterprise Linux.
 Red Hat recommends that this feature is kept enabled.

-; for more information about this option, refer to Section 8.7.1, “The
+root_squash; for more information about this option, refer to Section 8.6.1, “The

 When exporting an NFS share as read-only, consider using the